Szxro/General__Notes/C#/more_stuffs.md

 public class Vehicle
 {
-    protected IMotor _context;//Injecting the interface in property
+    private readonly IMotor _context;//Injecting the interface in property

     public Vehicle(IMotor context)//Injecting in the constructor
     {